oven-sh/bun/docs/runtime/hot.md

 - `--watch` mode, which hard restarts Bun's process when imported files change/
 - `--hot` mode, which soft reloads the code (without restarting the process) when imported files change.

+{% callout %}

+**🧹 Terminal is cleared.** After the first reload your terminal will be cleared.

+Do not panic if you see empty terminal after the first reloading, it is fine.

+{% /callout %}

 ## `--watch` mode

 Watch mode can be used with `bun test` or when running TypeScript, JSX, and JavaScript files.